DigitalBiomarkerDiscoveryPipeline/Case_Studies/Case-Studies/Case-Study-Stress/README.md

 ### Questions

-If you have questions about this Case Study, please [open an issue]() in this repo!
+If you have questions about this Case Study, please [open an issue](https://github.com/DigitalBiomarkerDiscoveryPipeline/Education/issues) and tag it with *case-studies* and *stress*.